-California statute requires that a student, who successfully completes a course of study, be awarded an appropriate diploma or certificate verifying the fact.
+Nevada statute requires that a student who successfully completes a course of study, be awarded an appropriate diploma or certificate verifying the fact.
 Advanced Career Institute works diligently to make the training process the best possible experience for all students attending the institution.
-We strive to ensure that every student completes the program, gets placed into an industry-related job, and leaves our institution with a quality education. accordance with California law and the Bureau for Private Postsecondary Education, it is the strict policy of Advanced Career Institute to "NEVER GUARANTEE" any program completion, licensure, job placement, etc. to any student attending our institution. institution can only guarantee that we will do everything in our power to offer students the best quality education, training, and placement assistance in their chosen field of study.
+We strive to ensure that every student completes the program, gets placed into an industry related job, and leaves our institution with a quality education.
+In NAC accordance with Nevada law 394.381(5)(g)(3), it is the strict policy of Advanced Career Institute to "NEVER GUARANTEE" placement, job program completion, licensure, etc. to any student attending our institution.
+The institution can only guarantee that we will do everything in our power to offer students a quality education, training, and placement assistance in their chosen field of study.